upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/neuro-play-ground-lite/index.rst

 Playmates
 **********

-Playmates are modular expansion boards designed to enhance the functionality of Neuro Play Ground (NPG) Lite.
+Playmates are modular expansion boards designed to enhance the functionality of Neuro PlayGround (NPG) Lite.
 These add-ons seamlessly integrate with the core system, allowing users to extend their capabilities to create awesome Human-Computer Interface (HCI) & Brain-Computer Interface (BCI).

 NPG VibZ Playmate
 ===================